laravel/docs/upgrade.md

 **Likelihood Of Impact: Very Low**

 The `Illuminate\Database\QueryException` constructor now accepts a string connection name as its first argument.
-If your application is mainly throwing this exception, you should adjust your code accordingly.
+If your application is manually throwing this exception, you should adjust your code accordingly.

 <a name="ulid-columns"></a>
 #### ULID Columns